cdapio/cdap/cdap-docs/cdap-apps/source/hydrator/custom.rst

 Plugin Types and Maven Archetypes
 =================================
-In Hydrator, there are eight plugin types:
+In Cask Hydrator, there are eight plugin types:

 - Batch Source (*batchsource*)
 - Batch Sink (*batchsink*)